supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

 this is quick api code for DjangoRest token authentication.

-The authentication.py file overriied BaseAuthentication.
+The authentication.py file override BaseAuthentication.

-you should add avobe code in setting.py
+you should add below code in setting.py

 !Note! : you should change yourappname